 The team at Republic Asia penned a sequel update on 5 digital trends for Small Medium Enterprises (SME), retailers and organisations.
 Read on for how these Digital & Commerce trends have shaped and will be playing a bigger role for businesses in the months and years ahead.

-5 Digital & Commerce Trends (15 Seconds Summary)
+5 Digital & Commerce Trends To Watch For (15 Seconds Summary)

 1. Live stream commerce provides entertainment